11matt556/DSP-ReusableMetadata/README.md

 ## Change Log

+- Version 1.0.1:
+	- Bugfix: Enabling useHighestProductionOnly did not work correctly unless verboseLogging was also enabled
+	- Bugfix: Fixed issue in base game that could cause Metadata to be lost when exiting without saving!
+The fix I used has the following extra side effects/features:
+		- Loading an older save of your current seed will also "roll back" any Metadata consumed after that save was created.
+(Sounds good to me!)
+		- Removing the property file will no longer reset "Current Game Realization", but does reset all other stats, including production/contribution (Makes 'cheating' Metadata harder)

 - Version 1.0.0:
 	- Re-release.
 The mod is feature complete and should work as expected now.
 	- Bugfix: Bugs that could duplicate metadata should now be fixed